Psalm 139 – Praise and Prayer to the God Who Knows All and Is Everywhere

 And lead me in the way everlasting.

 a.
 Search me, O God, and know my heart: David came to the God of perfect knowledge and constant presence knowing He was also a God of love, and could be trusted to search him and to know him at the deepest levels.
-This is also an admission that God knew David better than David knew himself, and that he needed God search and know him.
+This is also an admission that God knew David better than David knew himself, and that he needed God to search and know him.

 i.
 David took his theological understanding of God’s nature and attributes and applied it to his own personal discipleship.
 The nature and attributes of God were not mere theories; they were guides to David’s spiritual growth.